Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/examples/readme.md

 > ```
 -->
 > *Manual installation using downloaded archive:*
-> + Download the archive via Kinova's Google Drive: [kortex_api](https://drive.google.com/file/d/19zfCNlRUfNBbZoMW9LOpLjVrYOO2BwYb/view)
+> + Download the archive via Kinova's Google Drive: [kortex_api](https://drive.google.com/file/d/1ASbEsulf5cByru8Hy1oBZJyNDBa9H22C/view)
 > + Uncompress the content of the archive and place in the sub-directory *kortex_api*

-*Be sure to respect one of the following directory hierarchies.*
+*Ensure that you respect one of the following directory hierarchies.*
-*1. using one specific Kortex API OS/compiler*
+*1. using content of a specific Kortex API OS_Compiler_Architecture*
 ```sh
 examples/kortex_api
 ┬